ddrous/desmond-rn.github.io/resume.md

 ## Skills

 I have tons of sills in diverse areas:
+- __Learning new skills__: I personally think my greatest skill is learning fast and efficiently.
+And as I'm learning, returning that knowledge by teaching makes it the best part of the journey.

-- Data Science: As a PhD student, I love the cross-disciplinary aspect of data science.
+- __Data Science__: As a PhD student, I love the cross-disciplinary aspect of data science.
 From statistics to AI, I'm skilled in state-of-the art tools and services to lead projects.

-- Scientific Computing: I'm always with computers; making them do things efficiently is one of the problem that keeps me awake every night.
+- __Scientific Computing__: I'm always with computers; making them do things efficiently is one of the problem that keeps me awake every night.

-- Web Development: I've been experiencing with web technologies for long.
+- __Web Development__: I've been experiencing with web technologies for long.
 I created a platformer, built and maintained various websites, both front-end and back-end.

-- Video creation: It started as a hobby, and I'm now quite skilled with Blender, and the Adobe Suite for animation, character design, video editing.
+- __Video creation__: It started as a hobby, and I'm now quite skilled with Blender, and the Adobe Suite for animation, character design, video editing.

 <!-- ### -->
 I won't detail all of my work experience, education nor skills here, because that's what my [LinkedIn](https://www.linkedin.com/in/roussel-desmond-nzoyem/){:target="_blank"} is for.
 Happy reading !